JorjaFox/website/_posts-old-blog/2010-05-31-one-more-lion-video.md

     - video
 ---

 Sandra Mohr posted a short, very high quality, video of Jorja at the airport with the lions.
-It's not anything new, but the Bob Barker/<em>Price is Right</em> shout out was highly amusing, since he paid for a lot of this!
+It's not anything new, but the Bob Barker/_Price is Right_ shout out was highly amusing, since he paid for a lot of this!

 ** Lions Arrive At San Francisco Airport with "CSI's" Jorja Fox** http://www.youtube.com/watch?v=ZPpIGQoGh2A